Emadeddin-eibo/ripple_animation/README.md

 ),
 ```
 ## More
-See example folder to see more about RippleEffect usage.
+See example folder to see more about RippleAnimation usage.